House Rules and Community Guidelines

 Public Chat & Comments

-- Once newly registered users gain 50 reputation points they will be able to comment on ideas published by others and participate in public chats.
+- Once newly registered users verify their phone numbers they will be able to comment on ideas published by others.
+To participate in public chats, users will also need to gain 20 reputation points additionally to the phone verification.
 This requirement exists in order to counter spamming and to maintain a friendly community where conversations are mature and meaningful.

 - Respect other members even if you disagree, don´t be unnecessarily confrontational.